 Weaving is a traditional, therapeutic craft that many cultures practice.
 For the One Billion Stars movement, star weaving is a powerful metaphor that helps us understand that we are all connected.
 Star weaving reminds us how the impact of violence, whether it’s racism, violence against girls and women or on the earth, hurts all of us.

 As a Pacific Island / Pasifika woman, weaving helps me connect to the stories of my ancestors and their voyages across the moana / deep oceans.
 When we star weave with others, we remember our courage and creativity to navigate complexity, trauma and hope.

-STAR WEAVING KITS, EDUCATION & WOVEN STAR INSTALLATIONS.
+STAR WEAVING KITS, STAR WEAVING WORKSHOPS & WOVEN STAR INSTALLATIONS.

 Building community connections and creating a safe sense of belonging is the heart of our star weaving movement.
 Every time a person weaves a star, they are making a small but active stance against violence.
 Weaving stars helps us to feel less alone, less overwhelmed by the enormity of violence and more confident to face the next step.

 We feel privileged to hear the stories of our star weavers, weaving stars for social movements important to them, like climate change awareness, including LGTBQI plus voices, Indigenous and First Nations culture, Refugees and Asylum seeker stories and Black Lives Matters.

 Our hope is that if we all practise kindness and compassion in our personal relationships, our workplaces and neighbourhoods, we can create a more accepting and safe world for everyone.